IsaacScript/isaacscript/packages/docs/docs/main/updating-isaacscript.md

 ./update.sh
 ```

-The helper script will automatically update the versions in your `package.json` file and perform the `npm install` command, if necessary.
+The helper script will automatically update the versions in your `package.json` file and tell the package manager to install the new versions, if necessary.

 If you don't want to use the helper script, then you can run just the [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) tool yourself, or you could manually change the versions in your `package.json` file.
 For more information, check out [this blog](https://www.netwoven.com/2017/03/21/how-to-update-node-js-modules-to-latest-versions/), which goes over this process in more detail.